Heated bath

 A heated bath is used in the laboratory to allow a chemical reaction to occur at an elevated temperature.

-The heated bath is a fluid placed in an open (metal) pot.
+In contrast to traditional Bunsen burners, heated baths use liquids to transfer heat to the reaction vessel.
+This is achieved using a high-boiling point liquid inside a thermally conducting bath (usually made of metal).
 Water and silicone oil are the most commonly used fluids.
-A water bath is used for temperatures up to 100 °C. An oil bath is employed for temperatures over 100 °C.
+A water bath is used for temperatures up to 100 °C. An oil bath is employed for temperatures above 100 °C.

-The heated bath is heated on a hot plate, or with a Bunsen burner.
-The reaction chamber (Florence flask, Erlenmeyer flask, or beaker) is immersed in the heated bath.
+The heated bath is heated on an electric hot plate, or with a Bunsen burner.
+The reaction vessel (Florence flask, Erlenmeyer flask, or beaker) is immersed in the heated bath.
 A thermometer is usually kept in the fluid to monitor the temperature.